New Researcher Introduction

 Job duties often seen in faculty assignments are the following:

 - Contact with human blood or other potentially infectious materials

 - Human pathogen research (BioPath)

 - Respirator use – both tight-fitting and N95 types

 UF’s Animal Contact Program covers individuals who will be working with animals or who will be working in proximity to animals.
 For researchers, the Institutional Animal Care and Use Committee (IACUC) verifies that all personnel listed on projects are registered with the UF Animal Contact Medical Monitoring Program.
 Principal investigators are responsible for ensuring that all individuals involved with their IACUC-registered project are given program information and that they have completed the required risk assessment initially and at least every three years.
 Medical requirements and immunizations are specific to the research animals. .

 UF’s Bloodborne Pathogen Program covers individuals who handle human blood or other potentially infectious (human) materials as part of the job duties.
 PI’s are responsible for making sure that individuals on their research projects have been trained, both initially and annually, and offered the vaccinations at no cost to the individual.

 UF’s BioPath: Biohazards Medical Monitoring Program covers individuals who work with certain biological agents.
-This includes individuals working in a BSL3 laboratory and some BSL2+ labs.
+This includes individuals working with risk group 3 agents in a BSL3 laboratory.
 PI’s are responsible for making sure their individuals are authorized by EH&S for the project.
 They are also responsible for making sure their individuals complete a BioPath risk assessment before working with these agents and at least annually thereafter.
 Medical requirements and immunizations are specific to the agents.

 Patient contact at UF includes physical as well as face-to-face contact.
 UF requires a review of health history, a medical questionnaire and specific immunizations.
 PI’s are responsible for making sure this patient contact health assessment is complete with the SHCC before work with patients begins.